openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 If we wanted to create a grid of families, we will run into problems.
 After the first row of families, our coordinate system will have been moved quite far to the left.
 If we move our coordinate system up in order to start drawing our second row, we will end up drawing off the screen.
 It would look like figure 17 (third from left).

 So what we need is to reset the coordinate system using [`ofPushMatrix()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPushMatrix "ofPushMatrix Documentation Page") and [`ofPopMatrix()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofPopMatrix "ofPopMatrix Documentation Page").  `ofPushMatrix()` saves the current coordinate system and `ofPopMatrix()` returns us to the last saved coordinate system.
 These functions have the word matrix in them because openFrameworks stores all of our combined rotations, translations and scalings in a single matrix.
-For now, we can just them as ofSaveCoordinateSystem and ofReturnToLastSavedCoordinateSystem.
 So we can use these new functions like this:

 ```cpp
     for (int rows=0; rows<10; rows++) {
         ofPushMatrix(); // Save the coordinate system before we shift it horizontally